Cyrilvallez/Image-manipulation-detection/README.md

 The final digest is composed of 6 files : `general.json` with general metrics for all the experiment, `attacks.json` containing the metrics for each types of attack, `images_pos.json` and `images_neg.json` containing number of correct/incorrect detection for each image in the database respectively, and `match_time.json` and `db_time.json` respectively containing the time (s) for the matching phase and the the database creation phase.

+# Figure generation

 To process and create figures from the digest, one can look into `process.py`.
+Figure generation is contained in `helpers/create_plot.py`.
+Note that by default this will require a LaTeX installation on the machine running the process.
+This can be disabled in `helpers/configs_plot.py`.

 # Datasets

-We personally used 3 datasets that can be found at <INSERT LINK !!!> and for which the splitting has already been done.
-They are the BSDS500 dataset, ImageNet validation set and a dataset from Kaggle containing memes from reddit.
+We personally used 3 datasets that can be found online, and for which we performed the splitting.
+They are the [BSDS500 dataset](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html), [ImageNet validation set (ILSVRC2012)](https://www.image-net.org/) and the [Kaggle memes dataset](https://www.kaggle.com/datasets/gmorinan/most-viewed-memes-templates-of-2018).

 # Pre-trained SimCLR models

 The pre-trained SimCLR models are not available in this repository due to their large size.
-They can be downloaded (along with their architecture definition) directly in the [github of the authors ](https://github.com/google-research/simclr) or downloaded directly at <INSERT LINK !!!> (folders SimCLRv1 and SimCLRv2) and then added to the `hashing` folder of the library.
+They can be downloaded (along with their architecture definition) directly in the [github of the authors ](https://github.com/google-research/simclr).
+Note that we used the PyTorch version of these models.
+They should then be added to `hashing/SimCLRv1/` and `hashing/SimCLRv2/` (folders SimCLRv1 and SimCLRv2).
+If unsure, see how these models are loaded directly in `hashing/neuralhash.py`.

+# Computational setup

+For neural methods, use of a GPU is almost essential for computational efficiency.
+Other classes of methods do not rely on it, and their computations are performed exclusively on CPU.